Get a free application, infrastructure and malware scan report - Scan Your Website Now

 DNS flooding is a DDoS attack targeting the DNS (Domain Name System) servers that translate domain names into IP addresses.
 This attack aims to overwhelm the DNS servers with a large traffic volume, making it impossible for legitimate users to access the targeted website or online service.

-By understanding each attack type’s characteristics and identifying them quickly, a DDoS protection program can respond in real-time, effectively mitigating the attack before it causes significant damage.
+By understanding each attack type’s characteristics and identifying them quickly, a DDoS detection program can respond in real-time, effectively mitigating the attack before it causes significant damage.

 Identifying the attack type allows for more targeted and effective defense mechanisms, such as filtering specific traffic or blocking malicious IP addresses.
 Additionally, early identification of the attack type can help predict and prevent future attacks and improve overall security posture.